I have spent over 40 years caring for and breeding tropical fish. Over 30 tanks breeding Angel Fish, Tiger Barbs, Discus, and others.

 It is actually not hard to maintain a happy and healthy freshwater aquarium, but it does take some weekly maintenance to keep the chemistry in balance and the quality of the water high.

-Once you have an established aquarium with fish, plants, rocks, decorations, filters, aeration, then you need to keep the water quality where it has to be to maintain life in your aquarium.
-Obviously mechanical filtration is a must, but many don't realize that the water quality will become quite poor as the fishes waste and decayed food (which becomes Ammonia) will increase the build up of nitrate (NO3) a harmful chemical that will build up to lethal levels if left unchecked.
+Once you have an established aquarium with fish, plants, rocks, decorations, filters, and aeration, then you need to keep the water quality where it has to be to maintain life in your aquarium.
+Obviously, mechanical filtration is a must, but many don't realize that the water quality will become quite poor as the fishes' waste and decayed food (which becomes ammonia) will increase the build-up of nitrate (NO3), a harmful chemical that will build up to lethal levels if left unchecked.

-Think of a water change like you would imagine a hard rain in the Amazon or a flowing river always bringing in fresh clean water.
-A water change is no different and I personally do one each week.
-I have a 55 gallon aquarium with 6 very large angel fish, 2 large Silver Dollar fish and about 15 smaller fish like tetras, catfish, barbs.
+Think of a water change like you would imagine a hard rain in the Amazon or a flowing river always bringing in fresh, clean water.
+A water change is no different, and I personally do one each week.
+I have a 55-gallon aquarium with six very large angel fish, two large Silver Dollar fish, and about 15 smaller fish like tetras, catfish, and barbs.

 Because I feed my fish frozen food every day, either blood worms or brine shrimp, I have to be careful and not miss a weekly water change or the tank will be put under stress.

-Even if you have a smaller aquarium, 10 gallon or less, you have to be alert to the water quality and not only the filtration of solid matter or gases in the water.
-Filtration will not help you keep your PH in check or the water hardness or other chemistry.
+Even if you have a smaller aquarium, 10 gallons or less, you have to be alert to the water quality and not only the filtration of solid matter or gases in the water.
+Filtration will not help you keep your pH in check or the water hardness or other chemistry.

 I use to have live plants, but after trying to fight black algae in my tank, I gave up and went to plastic plants that I can clean easily.